caiocvelasco/project02-docker-dbt-DuckDB-medallion-kimball-postgres/dbt_1_ingestion/README.md

     * An example is the `macro/tests/date_format.sql`.
 I created this macro in a `test/` folder to ensure that the date columns have a date format.
     * To apply this test, you need to put it in the `date_tests:` section of the `properties.yml` for the respective schema.
     * Moreover, you will find a `generate_schema_name.sql` macro that makes sure that the name we chose for the schema (i.e., the `dbt_caio` name) is the one being used when the schemas are created in DuckDB.

+3) Test Connection to S3 Bucket
+  * Run the `test_s3_Access.ipynb` noteboook.

-4) Run and test your dbt models.
+4) Run dbt for the first dbt project (`dbt_1_ingestion/`)
-  * Make sure you are under the Docker's workspace where `.dbt` is located: `cd /workspace/dbt_1_ingestion`
+  * run: `cd /workspace/dbt_1_ingestion` in the Docker Bash Terminal.
-  * Make sure the database connection is working by running `dbt debug` in the Docker bash terminal.
+  * run: `dbt debug` in the Docker bash terminal (this makes sure the database connection is working).
+  * run: `dbt run` in the Docker Bash Terminal.
-  * Run `dbt run` and dbt will materialize the tables that DuckDB read from the `raw` schema in PostgreSQL and save them on a S3 Bucket as Parquet (`s3://dbt-duckdb-ingestion-s3-parquet/parquet-output`).
-The tables will also be materialized in DuckDB within the `dbt_caio` schema, following the best practices that are written as comments in the `profiles.yml` file.
+    * dbt will materialize the tables that DuckDB read from the `raw` schema in PostgreSQL and save them on a subfolder of a S3 Bucket as Parquet (`s3://YOUR_S3_BUCKET_NAME/parquet-output`).
+    * The tables will also be materialized in DuckDB within the `dbt_caio` schema, following the best practices that are written as comments in the `profiles.yml` file.
+  * Overall: DuckDB will read from PostgreSQL and write into the subfolder of your S3 Bucket as Parquet files.